 Yaw Obeng is the Superintendent of the Burlington, Vermont School District and has previous leadership experience as a superintendent in Canada.
-He demonstrates a strong commitment to both the development of community assets and social justice through engagement of students, parents and staff.
+He demonstrates a strong commitment to both the development of community assets and social justice through the engagement of students, parents, and staff.
 Yaw seeks out opportunities to collaborate with community and business organizations on innovative initiatives.
-He has trained and presented on student achievement, leadership, community engagement, safe and inclusive schools and equity issues throughout North America, Europe and parts of Asia.
+He has trained and presented on student achievement, leadership, community engagement, safe and inclusive schools, and equity issues throughout North America, Europe and parts of Asia.
 Most importantly, Yaw takes great pride in empowering students and staff to reach their highest potential.

 Please visit our School Assessments & Data Page for an understanding of the Complexity of our School District

 Department Organizational Charts:

 Please note each department of Central Office is in the process of compiling comprehensive Organizational Charts.
 This page will be updated as they become available.
 For additional contact information, please see the Administrative and Program Contacts List.